r-lib/usethis/README.md

 that you’ll need to do some work yourself.

 Below is a quick look at how usethis can help to set up a package.
-But remember, many usethis function are also applicable to analytical projects that are not packages.
+But remember, many usethis functions are also applicable to analytical projects that are not packages.

 ``` r